jack126guy/compteur/README.md

 ## Customization

 The appearance of the list can be changed.

-The CSS styles can be changed in `compteur-styles.css`, which should need no further explanation.
+* The CSS styles can be changed in `compteur-styles.css`.

-The actual HTML can be changed in `compteur-config.php`.
+* The actual HTML can be changed in `compteur-config.php`.
 This can be done in the section marked with `//Formatting options`.
 The file itself has instructions on how to change the HTML.

 Notes: